Entrelac Knitting: How to Entrelac Knit

 These stylish mitts make a great introduction to knitting entrelac.

 Introduce yourself to entrelac in the round with these cinched pouches.
+These bags are worked in entrelac in the round using a variegated wool and make unique key fobs.

 Take your entrelac knitting to the next level with a favorite entrelac knitting tutorial: